jubaljacob/GAN/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Feel free to fork and modify the code to suit your needs!
 If you encounter any issues or have suggestions, please open an issue or submit a pull request.
-Happy coding!